Ten healthy snacks for kids

-Do you want to learn more about how to identify and reduce the amount of added sugar in your child’s diet?
+Do you want to learn more about how to put together a nutritious meal plan for your children?

 The humble toast often gets overlooked but is a brilliant snack.
-It’s a smart carbohydrate providing the right sources of energy from carbohydrates, fibre and when topped with protein like hummus or similar dips prepared using tahini can be a filling and nutritious mini meal.
+It’s a smart carbohydrate providing the right sources of energy from carbohydrates, and fibre and when topped with protein like hummus or similar dips prepared using tahini can be a filling and nutritious mini-meal.

 For children who are not following a vegan or vegetarian diet, you could consider using eggs or fish like tinned tuna to prepare an open sandwich.

-For an after school snack, a nut butter that has been oven roasted in its skin without added oil is perfect over toast.
+For an after-school snack, nut butter that has been oven roasted in its skin without added oil is perfect over toast.

 Savoury mini muffins